 4. Use a Fidget Tool or Object

-Part of the smoking ritual is touch — the hand-to-mouth motion, holding something, feeling texture.
+Part of the habit is touch — the hand-to-mouth motion, holding something, feeling texture.
 Replace that physical comfort with something new:

 - Hold a smooth stone, stress ball, or pen.

-- Use a vape pen without nicotine if you need to mimic the motion early on.
+- Use a small handheld device or straw if you need to mimic the motion early on.

 - Chew on cinnamon sticks or sugar-free mints for oral satisfaction.

-Over time, your brain learns that “break” doesn’t have to mean “cigarette.”
+Over time, your brain learns that “break” doesn’t have to mean “smoke.”

 5. Practice the “3-Minute Mind Reset”

-Whenever cravings hit, close your eyes for 3 minutes and shift focus to your senses.
+Whenever urges hit, close your eyes for 3 minutes and shift focus to your senses.
 Ask yourself:

 - What do I hear right now?